-We analysed sea-level records from 30 locations in NZ (Figure 1).
-The duration of the records ranged from 6-115 years with a mean and median of 31 and 20 years respectively, with mostly concurrent records since the early 1990s.
+We analysed sea-level records from 30 locations in NZ (Fig. 1).
+The duration of the records ranged from 6 to 115 years with a mean and median of 31 and 20 years respectively, with mostly concurrent records since the early 1990s.
 The sea-level records were quality-analysed to remove any spikes, timing errors, or datum shifts but leaving any data gaps.
-Tide gauge stations globally are typically located in protected embayments, which limits the direct impact of wind waves relative to open coastlines, but storm surges (and skew-surges) generally are well sampled by tide gauges (e.g., Merrifield et al. 2013), provided no seiching occurs, or, if it does occur, the sampling rate is fine enough to resolve the seiche.
-The NZ sea-level records analysed

-- 90 here are from a variety of locations including wave-exposed open-coast, inside port breakwaters, or mounted on wharves inside estuaries, so they have different levels of wave exposure.
-The sampling frequency varies between and within individual records, from 1-minute up to 1-hour sampling intervals.
-At some sites far infra-gravity waves of >2 minutes and several decimetres amplitude are observed in the 1-minute data during local or remote storm events (Thiebaut et al. 2013) and tsunami events are occasionally recorded too.
-To enable consistent analysis between gauges and within long-duration records with - 95 varied sampling frequency, we subsampled all sea-level data to 1-hour intervals after first applying a 15-minute running average to minimise the effect of far infragravity and tsunami waves.
-Thus, we analyse still-water levels with short-period wave effects minimised.
-Some open-coast sites can experience wave-setup when large waves are present.
+Tide gauge stations globally are typically located in protected embayments, which limits the direct impact of wind waves relative to open coastlines, but storm surges (and skew surges) generally are well sampled by tide gauges (e.g. Merrifield et al., 2013), provided no seiching occurs, or, if it does occur, the sampling rate is fine enough to resolve the seiche.
+The NZ sea-level records analysed here are from a variety of locations including wave-exposed open coast, inside port breakwaters, or mounted on wharves inside estuaries, so they have different levels of wave exposure.
+The sampling frequency varies between and within individual records, from 1 min up to 1 h sampling intervals.
+At some sites far infragravity waves of $> 2 \min$ and several decimetres amplitude are observed in the 1 min data during local or remote storm events (Thiebaut et al., 2013), and tsunami events are occasionally recorded too.
+To enable consistent analysis between gauges and within long-duration records with varied sampling frequency, we subsampled all sea-level data to 1 h intervals after first applying a 15 min running average to minimize the effect of far infragravity and tsunami waves.
+Thus, we analyse still-water levels with short-period wave effects minimized.
+Some open-coast sites can experience wave setup when large waves are present.